AxonIQ/reference-guide/release-notes/rn-extensions/rn-springcloud/rn-springcloud-major-release.md

 When using the [Kubernetes](https://spring.io/projects/spring-cloud-kubernetes) implementation of Spring Cloud the `SpringCloudCommandRouter` would throw `NullPointerException`s.
-This occurs because Spring Cloud Kubernetes does not support the `ServiceInstance`'s meta data field, which the `SpringCloudCommandRouter` relies on.
+This occurs because Spring Cloud Kubernetes does not support the `ServiceInstance`'s metadata field, which the `SpringCloudCommandRouter` relies on.
 [This](https://github.com/AxonFramework/extension-springcloud/pull/10) pull request introduced a null check to ensure the null pointer would not be thrown again.